comshiro/comshiro/README.md

 ### Hi there 👋

 I'm a highschool student trying to jump into CS & Game Development :)
 I have yet to fully understand how Github works but the community seems very friendly.
-I would really like to get to collaorate with others and learn more.
+I would really like to get to collaborate with others and learn more.
 I can't wait to get started on fun projects!

 Pronouns: she/they